 Definitely I am open to change..!!
 As Albert Einstein said, The measure of intelligence is the ability to change.
 So I perceive change as a path to learning and sailing new shores.

-I hope you learnt well about how to answer Describe an argument that two of your friends had [IELTS Cue Card].
-It is advised not to reproduce the same answer during examination, as it may be used by many of our readers on the site.
-You should rather articulate and make it look like your personal answer.
+I hope it gives you some realistic idea on how to carry a conversation around Describe an argument that two of your friends had IELTS Cue card topic.
+However, it is strongly advised not to reproduce the same answer during the exam, as it may be used by many of our readers on the site.
+You should rather reformulate and personalise your answer.